-Blackness Castle looks across the River Forth to the naval dockyards of Rosyth, and along it to the Forth rail and road bridges.
-The castle is first mentioned in 1449, although there had been a port at nearby Blackness serving the royal burgh of Linlithgow since the thirteenth century.
+Blackness Castle looks across the River Forth to the naval dockyards of Rosyth, and along it to the Forth rail and two road bridges.
+The castle is first mentioned in 1449, although there was a port at nearby Blackness serving the Royal Burgh of Linlithgow by 1200.

 Today's visitor approaches through the little village of Blackness and along a narrow road leading to the small car park within the grounds set out to the south of the castle itself.

 Blackness Castle forms one side of a grassy area surrounded by buildings.
-Most of these date from fairly recent times.
-The south range housing the Historic Scotland shop was built as a barracks in the 1870s, while the more ornate west block served as the officers quarters from the same era.
-The castle came into royal hands in 1453 when the surrounding lands were annexed by King James II.
-It spent much of the next century serving as a royal prison housing the more prestigious of the King's various enemies.
+Most of these date from relatively recent times.
+The south range housing the Historic Environment Scotland shop was built as a barracks in the 1870s, while the more ornate west block served as the officers quarters from the same era.
+The castle itself came into royal hands in 1453 when the surrounding lands were annexed by King James II.
+It spent much of the next century serving as a royal prison housing the more prestigious of the king's various enemies.

 This passage within the thickness of the wall provides loopholes pointing back into the courtyard between the outer and inner entrances.

-But the most formidable aspect of Blackness Castle's 16th century defences are to be found in the South Tower, where the south facing walls were strengthened to produce a wall 5.5 metres thick.
-These are pierced in several places at ground level to allow artillery to fire to the south and south east.
+But the most formidable aspect of Blackness Castle's defences from the 1500s are to be found in the South Tower, where the south facing walls were strengthened to produce a wall 5.5 metres thick.
+These are pierced in several places at ground level to allow artillery to fire to the south and south-east.

 These defences served the castle well until Oliver Cromwell's Scottish campaign in 1650 (see our Historical Timeline).
 By now artillery was more powerful and had much longer range, and Cromwell had the advantage of attacking from both land and sea.
 The castle eventually surrendered, though not before being badly damaged.
 It was repaired and further altered in 1660.